Free volunteer hours log templates

 Some volunteers will also need to log hours for their own records, such as for community service requirements, service learning courses, or employee volunteer time off.
 Therefore, you’ll need a system for recording and verifying individual hours.

-There are several ways to organize and log volunteer hours based on your primary goal for tracking volunteer contributions.
+There are several ways to organize and log volunteer hours based on your primary goal of tracking volunteer contributions.
 Use the table below to help inform your volunteer hour log:

 Remember, these are just a few ways to track volunteer time.
 You may choose to add more to your volunteer hour form, depending on the data you and your volunteers need to collect.